+- 4 A brief introduction by Maciej Krawczyk,

+President of the Polish Chamber of

+Physiotherapists

+5 KIF actions in the face of pandemic threat

+caused by the outbreak of SARS-CoV-2

+virus
-- A brief introduction by Maciej Krawczyk, 4 President of the Polish Chamber of Physiotherapists - 5 KIF actions in the face of pandemic threat caused by the outbreak of SARS-CoV-2 virus - About the Solidarity Fund 11 - 14 New opportunity for legal advice on Physiotherapy Portal - Keep documentation in Finezjo!
-16 - Let us not lose touch with our patients!
-17 Telerehabilitation in the age of epidemic - 18 "Physiotherapy moves"... seniors - 19 Pulmonary physiotherapy comes to the rescue of COVID-19 patients - 21 Pulmonary physiotherapy - more than breathing exercises and expectoration - The Brave Bear on a brave fight 24

-Physiotherapist in the age of pandemic

-- 30 Patients on COVID-19 wards keep asking for physiotherapy - People were surprised what a 32 physiotherapist can do on such a challenging ward - 34 How to fight with an unknown enemy - 36 Is six weeks enough to change your mind?
+11 About the Solidarity Fund

+44 - 14 New opportunity for legal advice on Physiotherapy Portal - 16 Keep documentation in Finezjo! - 17 Let us not lose touch with our patients!
+Telerehabilitation in the age of epidemic - 18 "Physiotherapy moves"... seniors - 19 Pulmonary physiotherapy comes to the rescue of COVID-19 patients - 21 Respiratory physiotherapy it is more than breathing exercises and expectoration - 24 The Brave Bear on a brave fight - Physiotherapist in the age of pandemic - 30 Patients on COVID-19 wards keep asking for physiotherapy - 32 People were surprised what a physiotherapist can do on such a challenging ward - 34 How to fight with an unknown enemy - 36 Is six weeks enough to change your mind?

-- 38 One is completely helpless in this chaos Brand new physiotherapy - 41 A patient's trust is truly important to us - 42 Good work organization is the key - 43 Anyone could have reported on us - 44 There are still many unknowns - 46 Making difficult decisions for the sake of our patients - 47 We couldn't let the effects of long term physiotherapy go for nothing - 48 We are glad to be back at work!
+- One is completely helpless in this chaos

+Brand new physiotherapy

+- 41 A patient's trust is truly important to us

+- 42 Good work organization is the key

+- 43 Anyone could have reported on us

+- 44 There are still many unknowns

+- 46 Making difficult decisions for the sake of our patients

+- We couldn't let the effects of long term physiotherapy go for nothing

+- We are glad to be back at work!